CodeHarborHub/codeharborhub.github.io/dsa-solutions/gfg-solutions/0001-value-equal-to-index-value.md

 * Initialize an empty list: `result = []`
 * Loop through the array with indices from 0 to 4:
     - Check element at index 0 (1-based index 1): 15 ≠ 1
-    Check element at index 1 (1-based index 2): 2 = 2 (add to result)
+    - Check element at index 1 (1-based index 2): 2 = 2 (add to result)
-    Check element at index 2 (1-based index 3): 45 ≠ 3
+    - Check element at index 2 (1-based index 3): 45 ≠ 3
-    Check element at index 3 (1-based index 4): 12 ≠ 4
+    - Check element at index 3 (1-based index 4): 12 ≠ 4
-    Check element at index 4 (1-based index 5): 7 ≠ 5
+    - Check element at index 4 (1-based index 5): 7 ≠ 5

 Final `result` list: `[2]`

 ## Time Complexity

-The time complexity of this solution is O(N) where N is the number of elements in the array.
+The time complexity of this solution is $O(N)$ where N is the number of elements in the array.
 This is because the solution involves a single pass through the array to check each element against its 1-based index.

 ## Space Complexity

-The space complexity is O(1) for the input space, and O(K) for the output space, where K is the number of elements matching the condition.
-In the worst case, if all elements match, the space used by the result list will be O(N).
+The space complexity is $O(1)$ for the input space, and $O(K)$ for the output space, where K is the number of elements matching the condition.
+In the worst case, if all elements match, the space used by the result list will be $O(N)$.